Academic AdvisingBack To Top

 Online courses at Marquette University are designed to be highly interactive and collaborative, as authentic learning takes place within a social context.
 To help ensure an effective learning experience, all students in online courses are expected to participate on a regular basis.
 Participation is defined as “submitting required work as assigned; being an active contributor and responder to fellow students and the instructor in a timely basis, as set forth by online discussion guidelines in each course.”
 Failure to participate may be counted as an absence.
 If technical circumstances prevent a student from entering the course site for a period of time, it is the student’s responsibility to contact the instructor in a timely manner if the student wishes to receive credit for any missed online activities.

 The above two sections represent university attendance standards.
-Each undergraduate college may enforce additional attendance policies for certain courses; please consult your college handbook, college section of the current bulletin, or the individual course syllabus/attendance policy for more information.
+Each undergraduate college may enforce additional attendance policies for certain courses; consult your college handbook, college section of the current bulletin, or the individual course syllabus/attendance policy for more information.

 Absences Related to Legal Obligations or University Activities